 Options for terminating a car loan include returning the car, selling it or surrendering it voluntarily.

 Returning the Car

 If you’ve just purchased the car, you may be able to return it to the dealer.
-The purchase needs to be very recent and you need to contact the dealer immediately.
-The dealer is not obligated to take back the car.
-They may be more amenable to taking back the car if you want to go with a less expensive model.
+The purchase needs to be very recent, and you need to contact the dealer immediately.
+The dealer is not obligated to take back the car, but they may be more amenable to taking back the car if you want to go with a less expensive model.
 That way, they still get a sale.

 The simplest way to end a car loan is to sell the car and use the proceeds to pay off the loan.
 Of course, this only works if your car is worth as much, or more, than the balance of your loan.
 If you sell the car and get less than the loan balance, you will still need to pay off the remainder of your car loan.